MarianaPereira23/myresume/README.md

 ### Features Left to Implement

 In the future I intend to:
--	add any other technology I learn during the course to the Full Stack Web Development page (or after);
+-	Add any other technology I learn during the course to the Full Stack Web Development page (or after);
--	add any other project I develop to the Full Stack Web Development page, namely milestones 2,3 and 4 projects;
+-	Add any other project I develop to the Full Stack Web Development page, namely milestones 2,3 and 4 projects;
--	update my cv to include web development information and replace the existing one.
+-	Update my cv to include web development information and replace the existing one.
 -	Change the skills circles to progress circles

 ## Technologies used